JFK - PAR

 What is the cheapest New York John F Kennedy Intl Airport to Paris flight route?

-Our data shows that the cheapest route for a return flight from New York John F Kennedy Intl Airport to Paris cost $469 and was between New York John F Kennedy Intl Airport (JFK) and Paris Charles de Gaulle Airport (CDG).
-On average, the best prices are found if you fly this route.
-The average price for a return flight for this route is $469.
+The cheapest return flight from New York John F Kennedy Intl Airport to Paris costs $365 on the route between New York John F Kennedy Intl Airport (JFK) and Paris Charles de Gaulle Airport (CDG).
+It is also the most popular route.

 What’s the cheapest day of the week to fly from New York John F Kennedy Airport to Paris?